artburkart/nginx-php-fpm-phalcon/README.md

 sudo docker run --name phalcon -p 8080:80 -v /your_code_directory:/usr/share/nginx/html -d artburkart/nginx-php-fpm-phalcon
 ```

-## There are lots of other nice features,
+## The folks at ngineered
-but I didn't do any of them.
-Check out [https://github.com/ngineered/nginx-php-fpm](https://github.com/ngineered/nginx-php-fpm) to find out what they are!
+built out a lot of cool features into the image I based this on.
+Check them out at [https://github.com/ngineered/nginx-php-fpm](https://github.com/ngineered/nginx-php-fpm).